 UPenn / Wharton MBA Recommendation Questions

-The MBA application for the Wharton School requires two letters of recommendation from individuals well acquainted with your performance in a work setting, such as a current or former supervisor.
-Make sure you select people who can speak directly about your aptitudes and capabilities.
-The Wharton MBA recommendation questions for the 2024-2025 admissions season are below.
+The MBA application for the Wharton School requires one letter of recommendation from an individual who is well acquainted with your leadership, teamwork, and analytical skills, as well as your potential for success in professional settings.
+Make sure you select someone who can speak directly about your aptitudes and capabilities, such as a current or former supervisor, colleague, or client.
+The Wharton MBA recommendation questions for the 2025-2026 admissions season are below.

 Recommender Information